abhimattx/SmartVisionAI/README.md

 | Fast frame processing | Start/stop buttons | Object counting statistics |
 | Bounding boxes & labels | | Timestamped data |

+---

+## 🆘 Demo Fallback Mode

+> Streamlit Cloud cannot access your local webcam.

+If the app is deployed on a remote platform (e.g., Streamlit Cloud), and the webcam fails to initialize, SmartVision AI will automatically:

+1. Attempt to use a sample video located at: `assets/detection.mp4`
+2. If that fails, it will fallback to cycling through static images: `assets/sample1.jpg`, `sample2.jpg`

+This ensures the app always remains demo-ready — even without access to a physical camera.

+---

 ## 🚀 Quick Start

 ### Prerequisites